This homemade dusting spray is a natural alternative to expensive, chemical commercial sprays. It works great, saves money, and is natural!

 My little disclaimer: test this dusting spray on an inconspicuous area of your wooden furniture before using it on the entire surface.

 - If you also want to polish your wooden surfaces with this homemade dusting spray, you can add ¼ – ½ teaspoon of olive oil to your dusting spray for added shine.
+It makes a GREAT furniture polish!

 - You can substitute 1-2 tablespoons of Murphy’s Oil Soap for the liquid castile soap in this recipe if you can’t find castile soap or already have Murphy’s on hand.
 Murphy’s Oil Soap is almost natural, but not quite.